Gun rights supporters sue Connecticut over 10-bullet max law

 “This is a legal process, in which they were named as a result of their current position,” said Brian Foley, a top aide to Rovella, who oversees state police.
 “We will work through this important process, unfortunately we cannot comment further.”

-Messages seeking comment were left with Colangelo's office and Attorney General William Tong's office, which is expected to defend state officials and the gun control law.
+A message seeking comment was left with Attorney General William Tong's office, which is expected to defend state officials and the gun control law.
+Colangelo's office referred questions to Tong's office.

 State officials passed some of the strictest gun control laws in the country after a gunman used an AR-15-style rifle to kill 20 children and six educators at Sandy Hook Elementary School in Newtown on Dec.
 14, 2012.